 Exciting new programmes available with the Short Breaks offer

-Royal Borough of Greenwich is pleased to announce it's updated Short Breaks core offer, with a range of new and returning organisations providing activities from 1st April 2021.
+Royal Borough of Greenwich is pleased to announce it's updated Short Breaks core offer, with a range of organisations providing activities from 1st April 2023.

 Short Breaks are available for children and young people who:

 - live in Greenwich

 - AND have an Education, Health and Care plan (EHCP)

 If you would like to register yourself or your child for the Short Breaks programme, please contact the team at Short-Breaks-Referrals@royalgreenwich.gov.uk or call 0208 921 3002.
 The consent form can be downloaded to the right of this page.

 Below are some Frequently Asked Questions about the Short Breaks service: